IntersectMBO/plutus-apps/plutus-chain-index-core/notes/ConnectingToTheTestnet.md

 ## Get `cardano-node` onto the path

-The easiest way of doing this is to enter this repository's `nix-shell`, where one is already there by default.
+The easiest way of doing this is to enter this repository's `nix develop`, where one is already there by default.
 Other alternatives include downloading pre-built binaries, running Docker, running a Nix shell or building from source.
 See [the node's repository](https://github.com/input-output-hk/cardano-node) for more information.

 ## Download the node configurations